 Positively talk to your loved ones.

-Ask your child questions using words such as what or how.
+Ask your child questions using words such as “what” or “how”.
 Listen to what they have to say.
 Appreciate what they have accomplished, even if it is baby steps.
-Also, ask permission before you share your concerns or give information.
+Also, ask for permission before sharing your concerns or giving information.
 They will be more open to hearing what you have to say.

 Try not to go on and on.
-That is an easy way for ears to plug up.
+That is an easy way for the ears to plug up.
 Your child will not hear or digest your message.
-If you realize your child is not receptive, stop, and consider a better time to talk to them.
+If you realize your child is not receptive, stop and consider a better time to talk to them.

 Do something enjoyable for yourself.